Iranian Storm: From Street Protests to Trump's "Red Line," A Game of Revolution and Intervention on the Edge

 This means that the United States can clearly convey a message to the Iranian regime: any future sanctions relief depends not only on concessions regarding the nuclear issue but also on taking tangible steps to expand political participation and enhance governance legitimacy.
 The United States can support discussions within Iran, such as convening a constitution-making conference under international supervision, but the ultimate political blueprint must be drawn by the Iranians themselves.

-This strategy aims to divide the Iranian leadership from within, who are currently united in repression due to the lack of hope for a "soft landing."
-It seeks to align U.S. policy with the aspirations of ordinary Iranians, rather than simply resorting to force.
-However, this is undoubtedly a long and uncertain path that requires significant strategic patience, which appears incompatible with the Trump administration’s style oriented toward the "art of the deal" and immediate results.
+This strategy aims to divide the Iranian leadership from within, who are currently united in repression due to the lack of hope for a soft landing.
+It seeks to align U.S. policy with the demands of ordinary Iranians, rather than simply resorting to force.
+However, this is undoubtedly a long and uncertain path that requires significant strategic patience, which seems incompatible with the Trump administration's style, oriented toward the art of the deal and immediate results.

 Iran is standing at a dangerous crossroads.
 On one hand, an increasingly rigid regime that has lost the trust of its people is maintaining power through the most brutal means; on the other hand, an unpredictable American leader feels compelled to fulfill his threats, and any military action could trigger catastrophic chain reactions.
 Regional countries are filled with anxiety, and global markets are holding their breath.

 The revolution of 1979 altered the historical trajectory of Iran and the Middle East.
-Nearly half a century later, a new storm—ignited by economic collapse, intensified by bloody suppression, and entangled in the power plays of major nations—may push this ancient country toward another unknown turning point.
-In what form will Trump’s “assistance” ultimately arrive, and will it bring liberation or deeper calamity?
-The answers may lie in the tense winds over the Persian Gulf and the lingering smoke on the streets of Tehran.
-The only certainty is that the immense price paid by the Iranian people in their struggle to change their fate has already pushed the nation to the brink of transformation, whether what lies ahead is dawn or an even longer night.
+Nearly half a century later, a new storm—ignited by economic collapse, intensified by bloody suppression, and entangled in the games of major powers—may push this ancient nation toward another unknown turning point.
+In what form will Trump's aid ultimately arrive, and will it bring liberation or deeper disaster?
+The answer may lie in the tense sea breezes of the Persian Gulf and the lingering smoke on the streets of Tehran.
+The only certainty is that the immense price paid by the Iranian people to change their fate has already pushed the country to the brink of transformation, whether what lies ahead is dawn or an even longer night.